PhilippeMaincon/EspyInsideFunction.jl/docs/src/index.md

 `EspyInsideFunction`'s approach to this problem is to use metaprogramming to generate two versions of the function's code

-1. The fast version, that does nothing to save or export internediate results.
+1. The fast version, that does nothing to save or export intermediate results.
 This is then used in e.g. the finite element solution process.
 2. The exporting version.
 In it receives additional parameters
    - a vector `out`, to be filled with the requested results.
    - a `key` describing which internal results are wanted and where in `out` to store which result.
-   Typicaly, this version of the code is called once the computations have been completed (using the fast version), to extract the requested results.
+   Typically, this version of the code is called once the computations have been completed (using the fast version), to extract the requested results.

 A complete usage example can be found in [`EspyDemo.jl`](https://github.com/PhilippeMaincon/EspyInsideFunction.jl/blob/master/test/EspyDemo.jl)